diogoosorio/blog/content/entries/my-first-big-job-interview.md

 someone, somewhere.
 If I have time, Monday I'll try to update the blog and tell you how the second interview went.

-&nbsp_place_holder;

-_PS - As you might have guessed I intentionally kept&nbsp_place_holder;__the company's name&nbsp_place_holder;__undisclosed.
+_PS - As you might have guessed I intentionally kept __the company's name __undisclosed.
 Although I don't think it could affect the outcome, I don't want to ruin it and I really don't think it's appropriate to disclose who am I referring to, without their permission._